 Speaking of frequently used… what would you guess the single busiest toilet day to be?
 Thanksgiving?
 Christmas?
 Well, it turns out that all across the United States, the busiest day for the toilet is Super Bowl Sunday.
 That’s right.
 Big parties plus lots of appetizers, food, and drink, makes for many extra flushes.

-To help make sure your facilities are ready for the big game day, Rosie-Certified Stampede Plumbing has put together a quick list of checks you can do ahead of the party:
+To help make sure your facilities are ready for the big game day, we hav put together a quick list of checks you can do ahead of the party:

 1 | Check the Toilet Flapper